 Highlights of Laredo; the church of Santa Maria de la Asuncion, Puebla Vieja de Laredo – the Old Town with many interesting houses and cobblestone streets, Parque de los Pescadores – a small park by the sea.
 There is no public albergue in the town but there are a couple of private albergues including Albergue Casa de la Trinidad inside the monastery, 10 Euro pp.

 Santillana del Mar, Cantabria

-The village of Castillana del Mar grew around the Colegiata – Saint Juliana’s collegiate church that was built here in the 12th century.
-Most of the houses in the village are built between the 14th and 18th century – it’s a real open-air museum.
-We’d recommend to plan your itinerary the way you get to stay in Santillana; there is a public albergue (6 Euro) here that opened all year around.
+The village of Santillana del Mar grew around the Colegiata – Saint Juliana’s collegiate church that was built here in the 12th century.
+Most of the houses in the village are built between the 14th and 18th centuries – it’s a real open-air museum.
+We’d recommend planning your itinerary the way you get to stay in Santillana; there is a public albergue (6 Euro) here that opened all year round.

 Accommodation options in Santillana del Mar